nuxt-modules/i18n/docs/seo.md

 }]
 ```

-### OpenGraph Locale tag generation
+- ### OpenGraph Locale tag generation

-nuxt-i18n will also generate `og:locale` and `og:locale:alternate` meta tags as defined in the [Open Graph protocol](http://ogp.me/#optional).
+  Generates `og:locale` and `og:locale:alternate` meta tags as defined in the [Open Graph protocol](http://ogp.me/#optional).

-### Canonical links for `prefix_and_default`
+- ### Canonical links for `prefix_and_default`

-When using the `prefix_and_default` strategy, `rel="canonical"` links on the default language routes will be generated and contain the
-prefix to avoid duplicate indexation.
+  When using the `prefix_and_default` strategy, `rel="canonical"` links on the default language routes will be generated and contain the prefix to avoid duplicate indexation.
 [More on canonical](https://support.google.com/webmasters/answer/182192#dup-content)

 ## Requirements

-To leverage the SEO benefits of nuxt-i18n, you must configure the `locales` option as an array of objects, where each object has an `iso` option set to the language's ISO code:
+To leverage the SEO benefits, you must configure the `locales` option as an array of objects, where each object has an `iso` option set to the language's ISO code:

 ```js
 // nuxt.config.js